UWARG/docs/docs/bootcamp/electrical.md

 ## Bootcamp Objectives

+- Learn how to make a basic schematic
 - Learn how to make a PCB board.
-- Learn basic computer-aided circuit design principles.
+- Learn how to create a custom pattern
 - Learn where to find documentation and how to understand it.
-- Learn about basic circuit design

 ## Bootcamp Outline
 This Bootcamp has two options, both of which require a Team Leads approval of completion in order to move onto working on other tasks.
 The estimated time of completion for this Bootcamp is 1 week.